spryker/spryker-docs/docs/scos/dev/guidelines/security-guidelines.md

 Twig template engine has autoescaping enabled by default, so make sure to not use a `raw` filter.
 HTML should be stripped from user input.

 Usually, shop operators are trusted to enter raw HTML.
-Because you can limit them in this case, we recommend restricting access to the Back Office and other administrative panels in your shop.
+Because you can't limit them in this case, we recommend restricting access to the Back Office and other administrative panels in your shop.
 For example, introduce a VPN, IP whitelisting, or additional authentication.

 Additionally, you can set [X-XSS-Protection](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-XSS-Protection) using `HeadersSecurityServiceProvider`.